by Mackenzie L.

 This one-shot was a request from a reviewer of my other Titanic fic, "You Miss Nothing, Do You?"

 I admit, going into it was a bit daunting, since I had never really focused on Will Murdoch as much as the other characters.
 But I always love a challenge, so I re-watched the latter part of the movie, focusing on Murdoch's point of view.
 I grew to appreciate him much more as a character through writing this, and by putting myself in his shoes.
 I settled on a series of drabbles following Officer Murdoch from the time of the iceberg sighting up until where things start to get out of hand during the lifeboat fiasco.
 I stopped just shy of the suicide because I try not to write that dark, and because the real Murdoch never did commit suicide.
-(I tried to end this on as positive a note as I could for what it entails!)

 ** Disclaimer: I do not own Titanic or its characters **